Skip to content

 Donate

-THE PIRBRIGHT INSTITUTE is a registered charity (no. 228824) working in children & youth in Glasgow · GU24 0NF.
+The Pirbright Institute is a registered charity (no. 228824) working in education in Guildford · GU24 0NF.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 3 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈10% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE PIRBRIGHT INSTITUTE has a Clarity Score of 87 out of 100 on CharityCompare (3 stars, Good).
+The Pirbright Institute has a Clarity Score of 84 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 228824.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £81m, with 100% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2025: total income £53m, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 3 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .